QRolo/QRolo/README.md

 # QRolo

-A QR code scanner plugin supporting Flutter web.
+A nullsafe QR code scanner plugin supporting Flutter web.
 Flutter web qr scanner.

 Note script src usage in web/index.html

+Note that we are using the (not-quite) bleeding edge versions of Flutter Dart beta

 ## Getting Started